shaharv/llvm-pdbutil-builds/README.md

 <h3>msdia140.dll:</h3>

-- If you're missing the DIA SDK, you could alternatively install the DIA DLL directly:
+- If you're missing the DIA SDK, you could install the DIA DLL directly:
   1. Unpack `llvm-pdbutil-9.0.0svn-win64-msdiadll64.7z`.
   2. Register the DLL with: `regsvr32 msdia140.dll`.